 Laser technology has gained immense popularity over the past few years, particularly among signage companies for engraving and cutting signage.
-Today, with laser technology almost any design can be engraved on numerous materials, such as textile, stainless steel, stone, glass, wood, plastic, and laminates.
-Therefore, if you know this technique and have the right equipment, you can engrave desired symbols, design or lettering on glass, wood, marble, granite, acrylic, stone, coated metals as well as leather.
+Today, with laser technology, almost any design can be engraved on numerous materials, such as textiles, stainless steel, stone, glass, wood, plastic, and laminates.
+Therefore, if you know this technique and have the right equipment, you can engrave desired symbols, designs, or lettering on glass, wood, marble, granite, acrylic, stone, coated metals, and leather.

-The technology is widely used for etching glass gift items with names and quotes, as well as, engraving company’s logos on steel mugs or mementos.
-Therefore, the laser engraving and cutting technology have made possible to quickly etch a pattern or cut out even the most intricate design.
-Here are a few tips to increase productivity and ensure best laser results.
+The technology is widely used for etching glass gift items with names and quotes, as well as engraving company logos on steel mugs or mementos.
+Therefore, laser engraving and cutting technology have made it possible to quickly etch a pattern or cut out even the most intricate design.
+Here are a few tips to increase productivity and ensure the best laser results.

 1. Adjust the resolution

-Dots per inch (DPI) impact the clarity of the image and the higher the DPI the closer together the engraved dots are going to be.
+Dots per inch (DPI) impact the clarity of the image, and the higher the DPI, the closer together the engraved dots will be.
 Higher DPI gives a clear and highly detailed engraved image but may take longer to engrave.
 If you lower the resolution, the time taken will also reduce by around 33%.
-The trick is to find the right combination of resolution and dithering pattern to obtain great looking engraving pattern in less time.
+The trick is to find the right combination of resolution and dithering pattern to obtain a great-looking engraving pattern in less time.

 2. Engrave multiple items in one batch

-The best way to increase productivity is to print in multiples, instead of one at a time.
-When you are required to engrave multiple items of the same design, you can increase your productivity by 37% if you print multiples.
+The best way to increase productivity is to print multiples instead of one at a time.
+When you are required to engrave various items of the same design, you can increase your productivity by 37% if you print multiple.
 This can be done by expanding the page size in your graphic design program to match the full table size of your laser.

 3. Bottom-up Engraving

 It is better to start engraving from the bottom of the material as you move upwards when printing a sign on any material.
-This is beneficial to clean the residue and can be done by changing the orientation of the laser engraver for signs before the process.
+This is beneficial for cleaning the residue and can be done by changing the orientation of the laser engraver for signs before the process.

 4. Center engraving

-As compared to setting up custom files and jigs, center engraving is useful to save you a lot of time.
+Center engraving saves you much more time than setting up custom files and jigs.
 Center engraving is helpful to quickly set up custom jobs on an item that requires centered text or graphics.
-Here the engraver can move the laser by hand to the center of the object being engraved.
+Here, the engraver can move the laser by hand to the center of the engraved object.

 5. Good Equipment